bcgov/shinyssdtools/inst/extdata/user-en.md

 This app **fits species sensitivity distributions to concentration data**.
 The app is built from the R package [ssdtools](https://github.com/bcgov/ssdtools), and shares the same functionality.
+More information on ssdtools methods can be found in [articles on the website](https://bcgov.github.io/ssdtools/articles/).

 *Hint: Find and click the info icons throughout the app to find more information on a particular input.*

 ### Step 1: Provide data